AAugusitn2542/San_Diego-Pll/README.md

 2. get practice using the DOM to update HTML elements
 3. get practice using event handlers
 4. serve our website with node/express

+* note node_module file was to huge to upload for github *